SOUNDS IN SYLLABLES Multisensory Structured Language Therapy

 What is meant by a therapy approach?

-Sounds In Syllables (S.I.S.) adheres to a medical/therapeutic model which includes an exam (assessment), a diagnosis (determination that something is causing a dysfunction or disability in the individual), and prescription for cure (remediation plan).
-The S.I.S. therapy which is based on the principles of neuroplasticity, provides the foundation for successful, diagnostic reading and spelling instruction for persons with severely involved dyslexia.
+Sounds In Syllables (S.I.S.) adheres to a medical/therapeutic model which includes an exam (assessment), a diagnosis (determination that something is causing a dysfunction or disability in the individual), and a prescription for treatment.
+The S.I.S. therapy, which is based on the principles of neuroplasticity, provides the foundation for successful, diagnostic reading and spelling instruction for persons with severely involved dyslexia.

 How important are the S.I.S. procedures?

 S.I.S. has a very strong motor-learning emphasis.
 Procedures ensure that students truly look at the letters, tracking left to right through the word while matching what they see with the vocal-motor movements of saying the sounds.
-Motor patterns for writing cursive letters are taught during the New Introductions and are paired with the name, visual image, and sound the letter represents.
+Motor patterns for writing cursive letters are taught during the New Introduction section of a lesson and are paired with the name, visual image, and sound the letter represents.
 These linkages are reviewed daily and provide the connection to written spelling as well as a cueing system for the process of decoding words.